 1/2 cup pecan halves, toasted and chopped

 1/2 cup golden raisins or other dried fruit

 - To Finish

-Add water or broth, farro, and a big pinch of salt to a medium saucepan.
+Add water or broth, farro, bay leaf, and a big pinch of salt to a medium saucepan.
 Bring to a boil, and then reduce to a simmer.
 Cook, partially covered, until farro is tender, 30 to 40 minutes.
 Drain the farro.